 Inventory, lb : 0

-In the Nara area of Japan, chefs wrap sushi with Persimmon leaves and it has become a famous dish called Kaki No Ha Zushi in Japanese.
-Persimmon leaves appear in a story from the Edo era (1603–1867): a fisherman from Wakayama prefecture was suffering from paying high taxes to the government.
-He wrapped his sushi in persimmon leaves to sell in order to pay off his tax.
-When he went to sell his sushi, there was a summer festival in the village.
-Everyone at the festival liked his sushi because Kaki No Ha Zushi could last for many hours during the hot summer days.
-His sushi has become famous outside of Nara and it can be seen at kiosks in train stations, in bento boxes and in some restaurants in Japan.
+In the Nara, Japan, Persimmon leaves are used to wrap sushi in the famous Japanese dish called Kaki No Ha Zushi.
+Legend states that the dish came from a story from the Edo era (1603–1867) about a fisherman from the Wakayama prefecture that was suffering from paying high taxes to the government.
+He wrapped his sushi in Persimmon leaves to sell in order to pay off his tax, and when he went to sell his sushi, there was a summer festival in the village.
+Everyone at the festival liked his sushi because Kaki No Ha Zushi could last for many hours during the hot summer days because of the leaves preserving effect.
+His sushi became famous outside of Nara and can now be seen at kiosks in train stations, in bento boxes, and in some restaurants in Japan.